mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 You must keep the database key "databaseEncryptionKey" in a safe place.
 The database key is stored both in the database and in the config.xml file.
 You can back up the database key by copying the config.xml to another data storage device.
 To export the file, click on "Export configuration" in the "Setup" window.

 :warning: **The databaseEncryptionKey is only generated once and saved in the config.xml file.
-Therefore, if you install and set up multiple nodes or servers, please export this file in the "Setup" window by clicking on “Export configuration” and import it on every additional node, so that every node contains the same databaseEncryptionKey.**
+Therefore, if you install and set up multiple nodes or servers, please export this file in the "Setup" window by clicking on “Export configuration” and import it on every additional node, so that every node contains the same databaseEncryptionKey**

 ## Oracle Database with use of an Oracle Client